Software Engineering

 - Caching and performance optimization: Techniques to ensure fast response times and efficient resource usage.

-A quality engineer is a good ancestor
+A top quality engineer is a good ancestor

 Crypto Architecture